Register to Vote

 - Nomination Paper (Form 1)

-- Endorsement of Nomination (Form 2) - At least 25 declaration endorsements by eligible electors (for Lord Mayor, Town Councillors and Regional Councillor only)
+- Endorsement of Nomination (Form 2) - At least 25 declaration endorsements by eligible electors (for Lord Mayor and Town Councillors only)

 - Current acceptable identification